 Now that you know the signs of rancid hemp oil, here are the best ways to store it without losing its potency.

-- Make sure to follow manufacturer’s instructions
+- Make sure to follow the manufacturer’s instructions

 Notably, all CBD-based products are not created equal.
 For example, there are manufacturers who use organic solvents for oil extraction, while others use more advanced technology, such as supercritical CO2 extraction.
 Because of these dynamics, each manufacturer has a set of instructions and tips that can help to keep the product stable.
+Most CBD oil manufacturers are not performing proper testing and are simply guessing the ‘Best By’ date, leaving your product vulnerable when it gets to you.

 - Do not leave hemp oil sitting for too long